Everything you need to know about local Arab, Israeli, and Levantine food.

 Taboon is the name of a clay oven used to bake many Levantine dishes but it is also the name given to flatbread common in Arab cuisine (Reem Kassis Taboon recipe).

 Tabbouleh (Tabouli) is a Levantine salad made of tomatoes, finely chopped parsley, mint, bulgur, and onion, and seasoned with olive oil, lemon juice, and salt.
 The Israeli versions have more bulgur, while the Arabic versions are mostly fresh herbs with a small amount of bulgur (Nadiya Hussain Tabbouleh recipe).

 Tagine (Tajine) is a slow-cooked North African savory stew, typically made with meat, poultry, or fish together with vegetables and/or dried fruit.
-It is named after the dome-shaped clay pot it is made in and is often served with couscous (Claudia Roden Chicken Tagine recipe and Eden Eats Vegetarian Tagine recipe).
+It is named after the dome-shaped clay pot it is made in and is often served with couscous (Claudia Roden Chicken Tagine recipe, Anissa Helou Lamb Tagine recipe, and Eden Eats Vegetarian Tagine recipe).

 Tahina (Tahini, Tehina) is a sesame paste that is now popular all over the world but originates in the Middle East.
 Tahina sauce is made from raw tahina paste, water, and fresh lemon juice.
 Many people add raw garlic but some prefer it without.
 Once you have made your own tahina dip, you will never buy it again (Chef Tariq Tahina Sauce recipe).

 Tahdig is the crispy bottom layer of traditional Persian rice (Adeena Sussman Tahdig Rice recipe and Naz Deravian Chelo Ba Tahdig recipe).